 Talking with Local Food Photographers

-For anyone interested in extending their food photography career beyond GiftAMeal, Adams and Gayman have recommendations.
-They point to tenacity as an essential part of a career in food photography.
-“Shoot all kinds of food, paying special attention [to] less attractive food, and figure out how to make it beautiful,” says Gayman.
+Finally, Adams and Gayman offered their advice to anyone interested in pursuing professional food photography.
+The most essential ingredient in such a career?
+Tenacity.
+“Shoot all kinds of food, paying special attention [to] less attractive food, and figure out how to make it beautiful,” explained Gayman.
 “And then do it again.
 And again.”